nainarathore/Logistic-Regression/README.md

 ---

 ## What is done
-1.Loading of a binary classification dataset.
+1. Loading of a binary classification dataset.
-2.Train/test split and standardization of features.
+2 .Train/test split and standardization of features.
-3.Fitting a Logistic Regression model.
+3. Fitting a Logistic Regression model.
-4.Evaluation with confusion matrix, precision, recall, ROC-AUC.
+4. Evaluation with confusion matrix, precision, recall, ROC-AUC.
-5.Tuning the threshold and explaination of sigmoid function.
+5. Tuning the threshold and explaination of sigmoid function.

-##Dataset
+## Dataset
 the dataset to be downloaded from: https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

+## Author
+Naina Rathore